Approximate Border Location

 Crossing Procedures and Wait Times

-Open 24/7, the border sees moderate traffic, with waits of 15-45 minutes during peak hours (midday, weekends).
+Open 24/7, the border sees moderate traffic, with waits typically under 15 minutes and no delay reported recently (check CBSA for real-time).
 U.S. immigration in Massena, at 1 Bridge Plaza, processes exit stamps; Canadian immigration in Cornwall, after the bridge, handles entry.
 Most nationalities get a 90-day visa-free stamp for Canada; U.S. entry requires a passport or NEXUS card.
 Carry your passport, vehicle registration, and insurance.
 NEXUS lanes may close overnight; check hours via U.S. Customs (315-769-3091).
 English is widely spoken, with French common in Cornwall.
-Wait times are posted on U.S. Customs’ website.
-The bridge’s $4 USD toll (card or cash) applies, so have payment ready.
+Wait times are posted on U.S. Customs’ website and CBSA.
+The bridge’s toll increased April 2025 (now higher than previous $4 USD; check current rates via Seaway International Bridge Corporation), payable by card or cash, so have payment ready.

 Scam Awareness

 Scams include money changers near the bridge offering poor rates; use ATMs or banks in Massena or Cornwall for better exchanges.
 Taxi drivers may overcharge (~$15-25 USD); negotiate fares upfront.
-Unofficial “border helpers” may offer paperwork assistance—avoid them, as the process is straightforward.
+Unofficial “border helpers” may offer paperwork assistance.
+Avoid them, as the process is straightforward.
 Duty-free shops, like Massena’s Duty Free Americas (8:00 AM to 10:00 PM), are legitimate but compare prices.
 Some travelers report vendors selling “tax-free” goods; stick to verified shops.
-In 2024, local reports noted occasional fake tour guides targeting Akwesasne visitors—book tours through reputable operators to avoid scams.
+In recent years, local reports noted occasional fake tour guides targeting Akwesasne visitors.
+Book tours through reputable operators to avoid scams.

 Transportation Options